 Use a disinfectant that is antiviral and follow instructions.
 Look for one that contains hypochlorite (which is the main active ingredient in bleach) or activated hydrogen peroxide (0.5%).
-Others may contain benzalkonium chloride, though some studies have shown this is less effective against coronaviruses.
 You could also just use conventional bleach (at 0.1–0.2% available chlorine – check the back of your bottle) in water.
 You can also use ethanol alcohol or isopropyl alcohol.
 Read more about disinfectants, and Ministry of Health advice on how to clean and disinfect your home or business when somebody has COVID-19.

 When will I finish my isolation?

 You can resume your normal life after day 7 as long as you are feeling well.
 If you have been unwell with COVID, make sure you take it easy when returning to physical activity as you may be more tired than usual.

 If you are in isolation, but can't work from home, your employer (or you, if you are self-employed) can apply for the COVID-19 Leave Support Scheme.

 For more information on the COVID-19 Leave Support Scheme and to find out if you are eligible, see Who can get the COVID-19 leave support scheme.

 COVID-19 positive – care at home Health Navigator NZ